VCL3D/DronePose/index.md

 </td>
 </tr>
 </table>
-<h2> Loss distribution </h2>
+<h2> Loss Distribution </h2>
-Then, we present the distribution of the IoU loss compared to the smooth silhouette consistency one across a dense sampling of poses.
+The following kernel density plots show the loss evaluations across a dense sampling of poses around the same rendered silhouette.
-The proposed loss is smoother and contains a better defined minima region.
+It illustrates how the proposed loss offers a smoother objective that contains a better defined minima region.
 <table>
 <tr>
 <td>